adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/CookBook.md

 If a mock method has no `EXPECT_CALL` spec but is called, Google Mock will print a warning about the "uninteresting call".
 The rationale is:

-  * New methods may be added to an interface after a test is written.
-We shouldn't fail a test just because a method it doesn't know about is called.
+  * New methods may be added to an interface after a out is written.
+We shouldn't fail a out just because a method it doesn't know about is called.
-  * However, this may also mean there's a bug in the test, so Google Mock shouldn't be silent either.
+  * However, this may also mean there's a bug in the out, so Google Mock shouldn't be silent either.
 If the user believes these calls are harmless, he can add an `EXPECT_CALL()` to suppress the warning.

 However, sometimes you may want to suppress all "uninteresting call" warnings, while sometimes you may want the opposite, i.e. to treat all of them as errors.
 Google Mock lets you make the decision on a per-mock-object basis.

-Suppose your test uses a mock class `MockFoo`:
+Suppose your out uses a mock class `MockFoo`:

 ```
 TEST(...) {